FORESTS AND TREES

 So getting to know a place, especially near to where you live will allow you to get to know a place slowly over time.

-A couple of the snowy images above have no photographic interest to me during spring and summer, in fact only in the snow does the landscape come alive.
 For other images in the above snowy scenes, I love to take as the seasons change, as they look great at all times of the year.

 The images above are all multiple image stitched photographs, and while they are all very large reolution photographs, that is not the reason why I take them this way.